Culture of Costa Rica: Ethnic groups

 As of 2012 most Costa Ricans are of primarily Spanish or Spanish/Mixed ancestry with minorities of German, Italian, French, Dutch, British, Swedish and Greek ancestry.
 Whites, Castizo and Mestizo together comprise 83% of the population.

-European migrants in Costa Rica to get across the isthmus of Central America as well to reach the USA West Coast (California) in the late 19th century and until the 1910s (before the Panama Canal opened).
+European migrants settled in Costa Rica to get across the isthmus of Central America as well as to reach the USA West Coast (California) in the late 19th century and until the 1910s (before the Panama Canal opened).
 Other European ethnic groups known to live in Costa Rica include Russians, Danes, Belgians, Portuguese, Croats, Poles, Turks, Armenians and Georgians.

 Many of the first Spanish colonists in Costa Rica may have been Jewish converts to Christianity who were expelled from Spain in 1492 and fled to colonial backwaters to avoid the Inquisition.
 The first sizable group of self-identified Jews immigrated from Poland, beginning in 1929.
 From the 1930s to the early 1950s, journalistic and official anti-Semitic campaigns fueled harassment of Jews; however, by the 1950s and 1960s, the immigrants won greater acceptance.
 Most of the 3,500 Costa Rican Jews today are not highly observant, but they remain largely endogamous.

 Costa Rica has four small minority groups: Mulatto, Black, Amerindian and Asian people.
 About 8% of the population is of African descent or Mulatto (mix of European and black) who are called Afro-Costa Ricans, descendants of Sub-Saharan Africans enslaved by the Spanish, and descendants of 19th century English-speaking Jamaican immigrant workers.

 In 1873, the Atlantic Railroad imported 653 Chinese indentured laborers, hoping to duplicate the success of rail projects that used Chinese labor in Peru, Cuba, and the United States.
 Asians represent less than 0.5% of the Costa Rican population, mostly from China, Taiwan and Japan.

 There are also over 104,000 Native American or indigenous inhabitants, representing 2.4% of the population.
 Most of them live in secluded reservations, distributed among eight ethnic groups: Quitirrisí (in the Central Valley), Matambú or Chorotega (Guanacaste), Maleku (northern Alajuela), Bribri (southern Atlantic), Cabécar (Cordillera de Talamanca), Guaymí (southern Costa Rica, along the Panamá border), Boruca (southern Costarable portion of the Costa Rican population is made up of Nicaraguans.
 There is also a number of Colombian refugees.
 Moreover, Costa Rica accepted many refugees from various other Latin American countries fleeing civil wars and dictatorships during the 1970s and 1980s – notably from El Salvador, Chile, Argentina, Cuba and recently from Venezuela.

 Currently immigrants represent 9% of the Costa Rican population, the largest in Central America and the Caribbean.
 By 2014 the three largest Immigrant Diasporas in Costa Rica are people from: Nicaragua, Colombia and United States.